aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Main turn life cycle.md

 - `mainturn` is set to an [AdvanceMainTurn](Action%20coroutines/AdvanceMainTurn.md) call if it wasn't in progress already
 - `cancelupdate` is set to true which changes the flow to a [terminal flow](Update%20flows/Terminal%20flow.md)

 If at least one player is alive, then the first enemy with a `cantmove` of 0 or below is found.
-In order for the enemy to get their action, they need to not be considered IsStoppedLite which uses the same standard than [IsStopped](../Actors%20states/IsStopped.md) with `actimmobile` check, but with one difference: if the enemy has the `Flipped` [condition](../Actors%20states/Conditions.md), it isn't considered stopped.
+In order for the enemy to get their action, they need to not be considered IsStoppedLite which uses the same standard than [IsStopped](../Actors%20states/IsStopped.md) with [actimmobile](../Actors%20states/Enemy%20features.md#actimmobile) check, but with one difference: if the enemy has the `Flipped` [condition](../Actors%20states/Conditions.md), it isn't considered stopped.

 If the game finds it's stopped, their `cantmove` is set to 1 and the next enemy is checked instead.
 Effectively, this simply readjusts their actor turn counter because it isn't exhausted like it normally would have been in [EndEnemyTurn](EndEnemyTurn.md).

 If the enemy isn't stopped, [DoAction](Action%20coroutines/DoAction.md) is called on the battleentity with actionid of the `enemydata` index.
 This changes to an [uncontrolled flow](Update%20flows/Uncontrolled%20flow.md).
 At most, this can happen only once and the next enemy in line will need to wait the current one's action is done.

-This process is repeated for each enemy until all of them have a `cantmove` above 0 meaning no actions are available on any enemies and the game is ready to proceed to the turn end phase.
+This process is repeated for each enemy party member until all of them have a `cantmove` above 0 meaning no actions are available on any enemy party members and the game is ready to proceed to the turn end phase.

 ## Turn end phase
 After both parties performed their phases, an [AdvanceMainTurn](Action%20coroutines/AdvanceMainTurn.md) action coroutine is started and set to `mainturn` if it wasn't in progress already.
 This immediately move the flow back to [uncontrolled flow](Update%20flows/Uncontrolled%20flow.md) while the coroutine handles the turn advancement.